lexnederbragt/MBV3070-H19/3_Reading_and_Writing_files.md

 We now have a codon to amino acid mapping dictionary.
 The file "hbb.fsa" that you saved above is the mRNA sequence for hemoglobin subunit B. Let's try to translate that into protein.

-First, we need to read in the file:
+First, we need to read in the file (add this to your existing script file):

 ```python
 fh = open("hbb.fsa", "r")